 Go to the Toilet, Lose Your Job

 Many of Amazon’s woes initially came from employee reports that supervisors were limiting restroom breaks for pregnant women.
 Even when bosses allowed additional breaks, employees who took advantage of them were disciplined for low productivity.
-Some were even fired.
-This has led to what labor psychologists called “work insecurity,” a condition that forces employees to do things that would normally be unhealthy or even dangerous.
+Some were also fired.
+This has led to what labor psychologists called “work insecurity,” a condition that forces employees to do things that would typically be unhealthy or even dangerous.

-“You ever see that spot over there where there’s all these robots and shit running into each other breaking cans of elephant mace,” questioned Douglas Theriault, a picker who’s been working in the Fernley, NV fulfillment center for the past 4 years.
+“You ever see that spot over there where there’s all these robots and shit running into each other breaking cans of elephant mace,” questioned Douglas Theriault, a picker who’s been working in the Fernley, NV fulfillment center for the past four years.
 “Fucking robots ain’t gonna take our jobs.
-Excuse me, I gotta hit the men’s room.
+Excuse me.
+I gotta hit the men’s room.
 A gut thing.”